What is the Domain Name Commission?

 As with other .nz domain names, there is no requirement for a registrant to make use of a domain name they have registered.

 A UDAI is a code required to validate a request to transfer a .nz domain name from one registrar to another.
-For those with a conflicted name a UDAI is also needed to lodge a conflict preference with the DNCL.
+For those with a conflicted name a UDAI is also needed to manage your Conflicted Name Preference with DNCL.

 For security reasons UDAIs expire after 30 days.
 If you have a UDAI already you can check its validity by using our tool here: https://www.dnc.org.nz/udai If you need a new one you need to contact your Domain Name Provider.